Anna Mercury

-Anna Mercury is a comic book limited series created by Warren Ellis, published by Avatar Press, with art by Facundo Percio.
-Issue 1 was released on 2 April 2008.
-Three issues of a second limited series titled Anna Mercury 2 have thus far been released.
+Anna Mercury is an American creator-owned comic book series created by writer Warren Ellis and artist Facundo Percio.
+Two five-issue series featuring the character have been published by Avatar Press.

-Premise
+Creation and publication history

+Ellis compared the character to a mix of Daredevil, Lara Croft and a character from Crouching Tiger, Hidden Dragon, also noting the influence of science fiction pulp magazines and the Lensman series.

+The writer had first worked with Percio on Ellis' webcomic FreakAngels, noting that he loved the fusion of European-style illustration with Anglo-American comics.
+Anna Mercury was the first of a planned series of limited series for Avatar, a format Ellis felt was "the future".

+The character debuted in April 2008 in a five-part limited series.
+A second five-part series, Anna Mercury 2, followed in 2009, but only three of the issues were published.
+In 2012, Ellis said that the conclusion - reworked as a double-length one-shot - was partly complete.
+As of 2024 no more information about the series has been released.

+Synopsis

 Anna Mercury is a vinyl-clad, red-headed hero who travels between divergent worlds, fighting to keep advanced weaponry from being used by more primitive worlds.
+Among these are the city of New Ataraxia, where she is often considered an urban myth.

 On Earth, in the modern day United Kingdom, Anna Mercury is actually Anna Louise Britton, an agent of the government, tasked with missions in the nine divergent worlds adjacent to our own.
 Anna's travels through the space between worlds charges her equipment that lets her defy gravity, move through solid objects, and perform other feats, though the energy is limited and must be monitored closely.

 Collected editions

-The first limited series has been collected into a single volume: